 We took a lunch break here then took a group photo before we headed back.
 When we were ready, we went back down the way we came up.
 We enjoyed ourselves on that day very much.
-Sunshine, waterfalls and laughter but most of all, the beginning of new friendship.
+Sunshine, waterfalls, and laughter but most of all, the beginning of a new friendship.

 Good to Know: